SquidDev/urn/docs/lib.io.term.md

 ## `coloured`
 *Defined at lib/io/term.lisp:24:1*

-Color a string `MSG` using `COL` if supported under the current terminal
+Colour a string `MSG` using `COL` if supported under the current terminal

 ## `coloured?`
 *Defined at lib/io/term.lisp:9:1*